Organizers detail COVID-19 rules for Beijing Winter Olympics

 LAUSANNE, Switzerland (AP) — A 21-day quarantine for non-fully vaccinated athletes, officials and workers at the 2022 Beijing Olympics.
 Daily testing for vaccinated people.
-No tickets sold to anyone living outside China.
+No tickets sold to anyone living outside China as Olympic venues open their doors again.

 Restrictions imposed to control the COVID-19 pandemic at the next Winter Games in February were announced Wednesday by the International Olympic Committee.